Volunteer Services and Donation Opportunities

 - During the months of March and April we accept formal wear donations in preparation for our spring formal

-Free Time Activities VolunteerVolunteers are needed to provide activities to individuals during their free time on weekdays between the hours of 9:30 am and 3:00 pm.
+Free Time Activities VolunteerVolunteers are needed to provide activities to individuals during their free time Monday through Friday the hours of 10:00 am and 1:30 pm.
 Volunteers will spend time engaging individuals through conversations or playing board games.
 A fingerprint based criminal history check and drug test will be required prior to volunteering in this position.
 We need a commitment to volunteering for six months for this position.

-If you are interested, please complete a volunteer application form and fax it to 703-207-7434 or mail it to Northern Virginia Mental Health Institute, 3302 Gallows Road, Falls Church, VA 22042.
+If you are interested, please complete a volunteer application form and fax it to 703-207-7434 or mail it to Betsy Thompson, Northern Virginia Mental Health Institute, 3302 Gallows Road, Falls Church, VA 22042

 NVMHI is a tobacco free campus.